link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 c -> c: Handle the event
 ```

-For example,
-a consumer succeeds handling an event but crashes before committing it.
+For instance, if a consumer processes an event successfully but crashes before committing, and the commit is delayed, the event will be reprocessed after recovery.
-If the consumer commits offset late,
-it will unpextedly pulls the event again after recovering.

 ```d2
 shape: sequence_diagram